The 8th UKI Medicinal Mushrooms Conference 2025

 THE FOYER MARKET

-Our foyer market will once again have a range of dried mushrooms, fresh mushrooms, book signings and all mushroom related paraphernalia.
-We regret that we do not allow formulated / processed mushroom products for sale.
+Our foyer market will once again have a range of dried mushrooms, fresh mushrooms, mushroom powders, book signings and unique mushroom art & paraphernalia.
+We regret that we do not allow formulated / processed mushroom medicines for sale for legal reasons.

 REFRESHMENTS & FOOD